hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

   - Achieved: No Progress :(
 - 2024-03-31:
   - Goals: Finish the sorting algorithms in Rust and finish the graph lecture in the course [MIT 6.006]
+  - Achieved: Finished the sorting algorithms in Rust and finished the graph lecture in the course [MIT 6.006]
+- 2024-04-07:
+  - Goals: Implement a hash map in Rust and finish the rest graph lectures in the course [MIT 6.006]
   - Achieved: TBD

 [MIT 6.006]: https://www.youtube.com/playlist?list=PLUl4u3cNGP63EdVPNLG3ToM6LaEUuStEY